elihwyma/Pogo/README.md

 to build just run `make` in root, needs xcode and other shittery

-if u cant build ipa, this is not for you
+if u cant build ipa, use [nightly.link](https://nightly.link/elihwyma/Pogo/workflows/build/main/Pogo) or the artifact.

 to install, boot ios with a modified kernel that disables amfi, open this ipa in trollstore and then press install